The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 12.1 giving a decisive push

-for finalising the negotiations for European Union accession to
+to finalising the negotiations for European Union accession to the European

-12.2 inviting the European Union to join other Council of Europe
+12.2 inviting the European Union to become a party to other

-instruments, including the Revised European Social Charter (ETS
+Council of Europe instruments, including the revised European Social

-No. 163), the Council of Europe Convention on preventing and combating violence
+Charter (ETS No. 163), the Council of Europe Convention on Preventing and

 12.3 enhancing political dialogue and co-operation, especially